alleexx/gspro-garmin-connect-v2/README.md

 - If the ball is not detected try adjusting the light situation or try a different ball color option (hit q to exit the putting simulator and start again with another Ball Color)
 - The putt needs to cross the red rectangle and needs to leave on the other side
 - If a shot is detected it is send to garmin connect app at http://localhost:8888/ where my extension of the garmin connect app is receiving the shot and passing it to GSPRO
+- Use "a" to go to Advanced Settings - here you can adjust the start position rectangle and set a fixed radius if the detected radius is not consistent for you
+- You can default the configuration options to your preferred settings for ball color / network interface and webcam index in /resources/app/src/env.js

 Make sure to select the best ball color.
+Orange is the best detected ball color.
 White is a very general option if no color ball is availabe but might give you more false reads on other white objects.
 If you have use a colored ball.

 Calibrate to the Ball Color: